 Time Management on Devices

-SMETS[3] states that each ESME / GSME must have a Clock of its own.
+SMETS2[3] states that each ESME / GSME must have a Clock of its own.
 Significant parts of the business functionality have a dependency on time and therefore the accuracy of the clock.
 Some of this functionality is ‘critical’ in that it:

 may affect load / supply (e.g. TOU prepay tariffs; Non Disablement calendars; HCALCS calendars);